DataWraith/utility-belt/README.md

   - TODO: Ability to save as PNG, possibly with auto-generated palette
   - TODO: "Zoom in" by duplicating tiles
   - TODO: "Zoom in" with provided templates (to replace certain tiles)
-- TODO: A Wrapping Grid2D class (for toroidal problems)
+- [x]: A way to access a grid as if it was a torus
-- TODO: A Bordered Grid that implicitly includes a border around the input
+- [x]: A Bordered Grid that implicitly includes a border around the input
 - [x] Direction enum (NESW)
 - [x]: DirectionSet (u8)
 - [x]: Moore Neighborhood